How to Reduce Latency for ISPs and Subscribers

 How to Measure Latency

-The first step in how to reduce latency is to be able to measure it accurately.
+The first step in reducing latency is to accurately measure it.
 At Preseem, we do this by measuring TCP Round Trip Time (RTT) latency using actual subscriber traffic.
-Here’s how it works: When ISPs use Preseem, all customer traffic goes through one of our inline devices, typically deployed in the core of the network.
+Here’s how it works: When ISPs use Preseem, all customer traffic passes through one of our inline devices, typically deployed in the network’s core.
 Each packet has an IP address that’s mapped to a subscriber and relevant network elements (e.g. access points).

 We measure how long it takes for a TCP packet to go from the inline device all the way downstream—through the backhaul, access point, CPE, in-home network, and finally to the end-user device (such as a phone, TV, or laptop).
 TCP on this device then sends back an acknowledgement packet, and when that reaches Preseem, it calculates the RTT (which equals one latency sample).
-It then continues to do this for potentially thousands of latency samples, for each subscriber, per each 10-second logging interval.
+It then continues doing this for potentially thousands of latency samples for each subscriber and each 10-second logging interval.

-By measuring latency in this way, Preseem provides regional operators with the ability to see where and why network latency is occurring.
-For example, is it a congested AP, or is it an issue with an end-user’s in-home Wi-Fi?
+By measuring latency in this way, Preseem enables regional operators to see where and why network latency occurs.
+For example, is it a congested AP, or an issue with an end user’s in-home Wi-Fi?
 This knowledge makes it easier for support teams to understand the causes of high latency issues and resolve them.
 It also allows ISPs to proactively address those issues and achieve low network latency moving forward.

 A man is frustrated while waiting for something to load on his laptop.